 While Koh Tao in the tropical south of Thailand is best known as a budget diving destination, its offshore snorkelling is some of the best in the entire country!
 If you plan on heading to Koh Tao, you will inevitably find that there are tons of group snorkelling tours offered near the pier and the walking street that runs parallel to Sairee Beach.
 However, if you want to get a bit more off the beaten path and free yourself from the faster-paced group tour atmosphere, then I highly recommend making a trip over to Ao Leuk beach and venturing into the sea right off the shore.

 Swimming to the right (looking out at the ocean), you will find tons of living corals, abundant fish, and on most calm days, good visibility in which to view all that this underwater world has to offer.
 On my personal trip, only two or three group-tour speedboats came through over the course of 2 hours, and they only stayed for about 15 minutes each!
-For the casual snorkeler and avid freediver alike, this spot is definitely not to be missed if passing through Koh Tao.
+For the casual snorkeler and avid freediver alike, this spot is definitely not to be missed if passing through Koh Tao and one of the best things to do in Thailand!

 25. Camp at Doi Inthanon